light-shadow/ckwongloy.github.io/_posts/2015-09-29-Jekyll-in-Depth.md

 ```
 $ gem install bundler
-# then you can user  `bundle install package_name` to install gems instead
+# then you can use  `bundle install package_name` to install gems instead

 $ gem install github-pages
 ```